ArthurMatthys/Fillit/README.md

 # Fillit
-Third project at school 42 (group of 2).
+Third project at school 42 (team of 2).

 The goal was to find the smallest square where we could fit a given set of `Tetromino`